vyom153069/Automating-the-result/README.md

   <br>

   Note : <br>
-  1.This is for IPU Students and which are enrolled in BTECH BCA BBA courses.<br>
+  1.This is for IPU Students and which are enrolled in B.TECH BCA BBA courses.<br>
   <p>2.Before sending your email using gmail you have to allow non secure apps to access gmail you can do this by going to your gmail settings [https://myaccount.google.com/lesssecureapps?pli=1]<br><p>
   3.Also enable the captcha [https://accounts.google.com/DisplayUnlockCaptcha]